☰ Menu

 Task Completion

-You can specify how long the system should wait for the email to be opened or clicked, using the same method as the “For a Duration” mode.
+You can define how long the system should wait for engagement using the same duration format as above.

 Event

-For example, if the condition is set to trigger when the Lead Stage is marked as Partner or MQL, the event occurs and the automation continues from there.
+For example, if the Lead Stage becomes Partner or MQL, the event is triggered and the automation continues.

 Custom Code